HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Collecting Pan Drippings For Gravy

-Line the water pan with wide, heavy duty aluminum foil, but suspend the foil 1-1/2" above the bottom of the pan so it does not touch.
+- Cook the turkey on the top cooking grate.
+Line the water pan with wide, heavy duty aluminum foil, but suspend the foil 1-1/2″ above the bottom of the pan so it does not touch.
 This prevents the drippings from burning.
-Assuming you don't oversmoke the turkey, the drippings will be perfect for making gravy—in fact, they're already seasoned by any rub applied to the turkey.

-It's not uncommon to end up with about 1-1/2 cups of drippings.
+You’ll typically end up with about 1-1/2 cups of drippings.

 If you don't have any drippings, make the delicious turkey giblet gravy described on The Virtual Weber Bulletin Board using the giblets, aromatic vegetables, chicken stock, white wine, and seasonings.